Nonviolent video game: Non-violent role-playing games

 One rare example of an RPG that was designed as a non-violent video game is Spiritual Warfare, a game with enemies featuring a non-violent main-character wherein the player wanders about converting the denizens of his town to Christianity while fending off the attacks of wild animals with holy food.
 Another example is A Tale in the Desert, an MMORPG based on economic development.

 Secular examples include Capcom's Ace Attorney series and Victor's Story of Seasons series – a simulation/RPG game.
 Additionally, such RPGs as Ultima IV: Quest of the Avatar, Planescape: Torment, and Deus Ex have all been identified as containing certain modes of play that are mostly non-violent.
 This concept is also explored in the higher difficulty levels of the Thief series.

-In 2015 the fan-funded indie RPG Undertale allowed players to choose whether or not to use violent methods, in a story that includes both explicit and subtextual commentary on the nature of violence in videogames.
+The fan-funded indie RPG Undertale allows players to resolve violence through peaceful means.